Student Services Resources

 Starting University can be a life changing experience where you will make new friends and learn new skills.
 As you will be studying with us for several years, you are bound to experience some challenges along the way, often not even related to your studies.
-Look for resources on managing your money, dealing with homesickness, being a carer, estranged student or care leaver, LGBT+, exam stress, anxiety, sexual assault, domestic violence, homelessness and much more.
+The Student Services Resource Centre provides key advice and support on managing your money, dealing with homesickness, being a carer, estranged student or care leaver, LGBT+, exam stress, anxiety, sexual assault, domestic violence, homelessness and much more.

 Living at UCLan offers you a guarantee of value for money accommodation, a safe and comfortable living environment and a vibrant and inclusive halls community.

 Worried about your finances?
 Wondering what support is available?
 Our supportive team are here to help you navigate your way through your university journey.